 IV.B.1.f).(1).(c) advocating for quality patient care and optimal patient care systems; (Core) IV.B.1.f).(1).(d) working in interprofessional teams to enhance patient safety and improve patient care quality; (Core) IV.B.1.f).(1).(e) participating in identifying system errors and implementing potential systems solutions; (Core) IV.B.1.f).(1).(f) incorporating considerations of value, cost awareness, delivery and payment, and riskbenefit analysis in patient and/or populationbased care as appropriate; and, (Core) IV.B.1.f).(1).(g) understanding health care finances and its impact on individual patients' health decisions.
-(Core) IV.B.1.f).(2) Residents must learn to advocate for patients within the health care system to achieve the patient's and family's care goals, including, when appropriate, end-of-life goals.
+IV.B.1.f).(2) Residents must learn to advocate for patients within the health care system to achieve the patient's and family's care goals, including, when appropriate, end-of-life goals.
 (Core)

 - IV.C.
 Curriculum Organization and Resident Experiences - IV.C.1.
 The curriculum must be structured to optimize resident educational experiences, the length of these experiences, and supervisory continuity.
-(Core) - IV.C.1.a) Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience.
+(Core) - IV.C.1.a) The program must provide opportunities for graduated responsibility with a consistent group of supervising surgeons who have repeated clinical relationships with residents over the course of their educational program.
+(Core)